The 5 best website builders for small businesses

 Squarespace’s editor made it easy for me to move elements around.
 Source: Startups.co.uk

-Of all the builders I’ve tested, Squarespace is the easiest to use and offers great help and support.
-This is key for small business owners who are having to create a website for themselves from scratch.
+Of all the builders I’ve tested, Squarespace is the easiest to use, and it also offers great help and support.
+This is key for small business owners who are having to create a website for themselves from scratch, so you should have no issues launching your slick new site to show off your services.

-You can reach out for help 24/7 via email or live chat, or you could even hire a Squarespace Expert for additional support to save you the hassle of fixing any problems yourself.
+You can reach out for help 24/7 via email or live chat on weekdays, or you could even hire a Squarespace Expert, for additional support and to save you the hassle of fixing any problems yourself.
+Just keep in mind that, unlike Wix, there’s no phone support.

 How much does Squarespace cost?

-Squarespace’s pricing plans are incredibly good value for money.
-Our research found that it’s up there with GoDaddy – another affordable website builder – as the best value for money platform.
+Squarespace’s pricing plans are fairly decent value for money, but our research shows Squarespace isn’t quite on par with either Wix or GoDaddy, cost-wise.
 Squarespace has four plans to choose from – their annual pricing is listed below:

 You can read our dedicated Squarespace pricing review for an in-depth look at the different plans.